 Urinary tract infections occur when any part of the urinary system including the kidneys, ureters, bladder, or urethra become infected.
 Most often they’re infections of the bladder (cystitis) or urethra (urethritis).
 An infection usually starts when bacteria normally found in your bowels get into the urethra, where pee exits from.

 While urinary tract infections can affect anyone with or without a vagina, vulva owners tend to experience them more often because our shorter urethras are closer to the vagina and anus.
-The folds of the inner and outer labia can harbor bacteria if you sit around in sweaty or tight clothing.
+The folds of the inner and outer labia can harbor bacteria as well, especially if don't wipe front to back, or sit around in sweaty or tight clothing.

 Sexual activity with partners or sex toys can also push bacteria into the urethra, and while sexually transmitted infections can increase your risk of a urinary tract infection, UTIs are not contagious and can not be spread sexually,